mithril-security/blindbox/docs/index.md

 + **RE-ADD ENCLAVE PROTECTION PART**

-+ An additional **isolation layer** to define **custom security policies** for the application.
++ An additional **isolation layer** to define **custom security policies** for the application inside the enclave.
 This will include selecting who can query the service running in the BlindBox and the range of networking access allowed within.

 > You can check out [the project code on our GitHub](https://github.com/mithril-security/blindbox/).